 Haag said that he expects a smooth transition after his departure.
 “I am working closely with Bobby Musselwhite (chairman of the board of trustees) our board’s executive committee, and our staff leadership to insure there is a smooth transition,” Haag said.

-“Christi and I know this to be some of the sweetest four years of ministry, friends and family that we have experienced,” Haag said.
+“Christi and family that we have experienced,” Haag said.

-Under Haag’s leadership the Children’s Homes has grown from nine locations to 17 domestically, launched an international childcare ministry One More Child, and increased the number of children and families cared for by more than 200%.
+Under Haag’s leadership the Children’s Homes has grown from nine locations to 17 domestically, launched an international childcare ministry One More Child, and families cared for by more than 200%.